-Disclaimer: The following article is for educational purposes only and NOT to promote the use of illegal substances.
-If you have any questions or concerns, Dr. Touliatos is currently available for consultations.
+Disclaimer: The following article is for educational purposes only and does not promote the use of illegal substances.
+If you have any questions or concerns, Dr. Touliatos is currently available for consultation.

-SARMs, if deemed safe, will serve the same purpose as anabolic steroids in medicine, helping to increase: lean muscle mass, red blood cell count and bone mineral content; in patients suffering from cachexia (muscle wasting), anemia and osteoporosis.
+SARMs, if deemed safe, will serve the same purpose as anabolic steroids in medicine, helping to increase lean muscle mass, red blood cell count, and bone mineral content in patients suffering from cachexia (muscle wasting), anemia, and osteoporosis.

 How They Work

-SARMs and steroids share similarities in how they function, strongly binding to the androgen receptor to promote muscle-building, strength and fat loss in users.
+SARMs and steroids share similarities in how they function, strongly binding to the androgen receptor to promote muscle building, strength, and fat loss in users.

 The legality of SARMs is more of a gray area.
-They are perfectly legal to purchase for ‘research purposes‘, thus if you are buying SARMs to administer liquid drops to your rat and observe the effects, this is perfectly within the confines of the law.
+They are perfectly legal to purchase for research purposes; thus, if you are buying SARMs to administer liquid drops to your rat and observe the effects, this is perfectly within the confines of the law.

-However, as SARMs have not been approved by the FDA for human-use, they are technically illegal to purchase or sell for human consumption; due to their recent formulation and long-term effects not yet being established.
+However, as SARMs have not been approved by the FDA for human use, they are technically illegal to purchase or sell for human consumption due to their recent formulation and long-term effects not yet being established.

 Do Steroids Build More Muscle?

-However, the testosterone enanthate group gained 5-7kg in fat-free mass (on dosages of 300 and 600mg/week).
+However, the testosterone enanthate group gained 5-7kg in fat-free mass (on dosages of 300 and 600 mg/week).

 Furthermore, Dr. Thomas O’Connor has observed major adverse effects in numerous patients on SARMs, relating to their cholesterol and liver profiles.
 Yet he mentions such patients reporting little to no change in body composition.